Anirudh-Manimaran/StudentGradeChecker/README.md

 # StudentGradeChecker

-A simple Java application for tracking student grades, classes, assignments, and absences.
+A simple quick Java application for tracking student grades, classes, assignments, and absences.
 Made to quickly refresh knowledge on OOP.
+Used Copilot only to speed-run the Main file, due to simple yet repetitive lines of code.

 Features:
 Add, edit, and remove classes for a student